Are you obsessed with Christmas decorations? Then try these super cute flame-free snowman luminaries.

 We turned on some Christmas music, ate Christmas cookies, and enjoyed our time together.
 Now my kids can enjoy their very own Christmas lights every night.

 Now I would like to hear from you!
-How did your kids enjoyed this easy DIY snowman luminary craft project?
+How did your kids enjoy this easy DIY snowman luminary craft project?
 Either way, let me know by leaving a comment below right now.
 I love to hear from you!

 Please don’t forget to subscribe to my free newsletter, follow us on Instagram, Pinterest, Tik Tok, and join our Facebook group “Kids Activities Arts & Crafts” for more fun DIY Kid’s Activities, Arts & Crafts, and Science Experiments.